-The Executive Board adopted the current version of the Foothill Transit Procurement Manual in August 2018.
+The Executive Board adopted the current version of the Foothill Transit Procurement Manual in October 2019.
 The Procurement Manual documents Foothill Transit's procurement policies.
 As federal and state guidelines change, the Procurement Manual must sometimes be updated to reflect these changes.

-Many of the proposed changes to the Foothill Transit Procedures reflect updates and clarifications resultant of changes to federal regulations, changes to allow for the acceptance of non-wet ink signatures, or are spelling/grammar corrections and are not substantive nor do they affect existing Foothill Transit procedures.
+The majority of the proposed changes to the Foothill Transit Procedures reflect updates and clarifications resultant of changes to federal regulations, clarifications of existing language, or are spelling/grammar corrections and are not substantive nor do they affect existing Foothill Transit procedures.
 A redlined version of the policies and procedures manual is included as Exhibit A.